Purpose

 Project Selection

-The Research Advisory Committee receive project proposal submissions from clinical pharmacists and faculty for consideration as a resident research project on an annual basis.
+The Research Advisory Committee receives project proposal submissions from clinical pharmacists and faculty for consideration as a resident research project on an annual basis.
 Projects are rigorously reviewed for feasibility, and appropriateness of timeline for the resident research process.
 The list developed in this forum focus on projects that demonstrate the value of clinical pharmacist services, and/or focus on quality improvement initiatives such as drug safety, optimal medication use, cost effective drug use, and efficient, safe and effective medication preparation, delivery and administration.
 The Principal Investigators of the vetted projects present their proposals to the PGY1 Pharmacy residents during orientation for consideration.
 Residents rank the research projects based on interest prior to selection and assignment by the Residency Program Director.

 Research Training